idenisovs/timesheet/docs/refactoring/database_structure.md

 ## Data Migration

-The data migration task means that application should able to migrate user's data to new structure.
+We had `sheets` table, with `date` and `activities` fields.
+We should iterate through all `sheet` items, take activities and move them to `activities` table.

+- If there is no instance of `day` for the `date`, then we should make it.
+- If there is no instance of `week` for given `day`, then we should make it.

 ## Rework of Daily Activities view

-It should be able to properly perform all required operations with new data structure.
+It should be able to properly perform all required operations with new data structure:

+- Add and remove activity form items;
+- Save changes;
+- Display daily summaries;
+- Display weekly summaries;
+- Give the daily overview;
+- Display missing days feature;

 ## Rework of Issues view